-You invest your employer's contribution among any of the funds listed on page 6 in 1% increments - with the total amount equaling 100%.
-If you do not make an election, your employer's contribution will be invested in the IBEW-NECA Stable Value Investment Fund for six months.
-If you still have not made an investment election, your future contributions will default to the RetirementReady portfolio that corresponds to your 62nd birthday.
-You make your investment election using the plan's toll-free number or website.
-Read on to find out how it's done.
+You may invest the employer's contributions made to the Plan on your behalf among any of the investment funds listed in "Investment Fund Choices" on page 11 in 1% increments - with the total amount equaling 100%.
+If you do not make an election, your employer's contributions will be invested in the IBEW/NECA Stable Value Investment Fund.
+If you still have not made an investment election after six months, any contributions made after six months will be invested in the SSgA Target Retirement Portfolio that corresponds to your 62nd birthday.
+You can make your investment election using the Plan's toll-free number or website, as explained below.